Good Burger poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Dexter agrees to partner with Ed on the sauce deal, committing to work at Good Burger through the summer.
 He actively chooses to pursue this path to make money, entering the world of actual employment and responsibility., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Kurt and his henchmen kidnap Ed and take him to Mondo Burger to force him to reveal the secret sauce recipe.
+The analysis reveals that this crucial beat Kurt and his henchmen kidnap Ed and take him to Mondo Burger to force him to reveal the secret sauce recipe.
 The stakes escalate from business competition to actual danger.
 False defeat - the heroes seem vulnerable., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 Dexter breaks Ed out of Demented Hills, apologizing sincerely and committing to saving Good Burger together as true friends.
 He combines his street smarts with Ed's genuine goodness.
 They discover Kurt is using illegal chemicals (Triampathol) in Mondo Burger's food., demonstrating the transformation achieved throughout the journey.